SolarPi/Solar-Pi/Docs/docs/index.md

 ## Useful Places

-Here are some places that you might find useful when starting out:
+Here are some places that we recommend you take a look at:
 ### [Getting Started](getting-started.md)
 This will show you the basics on how to use your Solar Pi.